 If someone might wish to get into the detail anyway, or the issue may be contentious, consider briefing him/her and seeking their input in advance.

-Rather than informing decision making, reports that avoid issues or are over-optimistic about forecasts undermine it.
-Ensure that reporting is objective and, where assumptions or estimates are made, these must be underpinned by objective analysis and facts to support them.
+Rather than informing decision making, reports that avoid issues or are over-optimistic about fundraising, or other, forecasts undermine it.
+Ensure that reporting is objective and, where assumptions or estimates are made, these must be underpinned by reasonable assumptions and facts to support this.
 If it sounds to good to be true, it usually is.
 Ask for the presenter to explain his or her rationale for key figures and assumptions and, if a known problem suddenly disappears from reports, ask for an update.

 Always use plain English, and avoid jargon and acronyms, unless these will be understood by all.
 If someone doesn’t have the technical skills, or has communication challenges, explain the paper to him/her in advance, or have an experienced individual sit with him/her to help.
 There's some good advice here.